HutsonJason/docker-compose/baikal/README.md

 #### Docker compose

-Copy the `docker-compose.yml` file into the Baikal directory
+Copy the `docker-compose.yml` file into the Baikal directory.

 > [!IMPORTANT]
 > In the `docker-compose.yml` file update the lines with `baikal.your-domain.com` to your own domain name.